MicrosoftDocs/memdocs/memdocs/intune/remote-actions/troubleshoot-device-actions.md

 - The app was deployed as Required
 - The app was deployed as Available and then installed by the end user from within the Company Portal App.

-### Why is Wipe grayed out for Android Enterprise Work Profile devices?
+### Why is Wipe grayed out for Android Enterprise personally-owned work profile devices?
 This is expected behavior.
-Google doesn't allow Factory Resetting of Work Profile devices from the MDM Provider.
+Google doesn't allow Factory Resetting of personally-owned Work Profile devices from the MDM Provider.

 ### Why can I sign back into my Office apps after my device was retired?
 Because retiring a device doesn't revoke access tokens.
 You can use Conditional Access policies to mitigate this condition.